10 Best Safety Kneepads

 Buying Guide

 Choosing the best safety kneepads starts with matching the pad style to the work you do most often.
 Construction crews, flooring installers, roofers, and gardeners all kneel on different surfaces, move in different ways, and wear different clothing layers.
 A pad that excels on a plywood subfloor may slide on loose soil, while a gardening sleeve may not survive a concrete pour.
-Use the sections below to narrow your choice based on fit, cushion type, shell design, and maintenance.
+Use the sections below to narrow your choice based on fit, cushion type, shell design, strap hardware, and maintenance.

 Sizing and Fit